-For most, when you hear the word Stevia, you think of the white powder used as a sugar substitute, which is found in individual packages or in specific low-calorie products.
-Stevia is actually a plant that is native to Brazil and Paraguay.
-It is referred to as kaa he-he (sweet herb), where it has been used for more than 1,500 years by the Guaran people of South America as a medicinal or sweet treat.
+For most, when you hear the word Stevia, you think of the white powder used as a sugar substitute, which is found in packages or in specific low-calorie products.
+Stevia is actually a plant that is native to South American.
+It is referred to as kaa he-he (sweet herb), where it has been used for more than 1,500 years by the Guaran people as a medicinal or sweet treat.

 The Stevia plant was first documented in 1887 by Dr. Moises Santiago Bertoni (director of the College of Agriculture in Asuncion, Paraguay) in a botanical journal.
 It was later named officially after the chemist Rebaudi who identified the plant's compounds.

 Stevia is derived from the Stevia rebaudiana plant, which is in the sunflower family.
-Its active ingredient is steviol glycosides, which is 30-150 times sweeter.
+Its active ingredient is steviol glycosides, which is 30-150 times sweeter than sugar.
 The body does not metabolize glycosides, so it contains no calories.